Thomsch/tellina_user_experiment/experiment_design_doc.md

       the "true task code" will be "k".
   - Each task will have a corresponding expected output file for both file system output and standard output.
+  - The two initial tasks that the user will be doing will be tutorial tasks.
+The tutorial will print instructions on what to do for each step to the shell as well.
+Tutorial would also teach users about `abandon`, `task`, and `reset`.
+- Analysis scripts to process server logs: determine relative performance of subjects using Tellina versus those who are not, via statistical analysis.
+This will be done with a post-processing program.

 ### User Experience

-Users are given the client side of the experiment infrastructure as a ZIP file.
+Users are given the URL to the experiment instructions.
-Once they are ready to begin, they will unzip, source the initial configuration script in a Bash shell to begin the experiment.

-Throughout the experiment, the users will be interacting with the shell where they started the experiment in, Meld, and a web browser of their choice.
+Throughout the experiment, the users will be interacting with the bash shell, Meld, and a web browser of their choice.
   - They will use a Bash shell to perform tasks and man page lookups.
   - Meld is displayed to the user when actual output does not match expected output for commands they entered.
 More specifically: